-Her teammates were probably not surprised when she made a crazy shot from beyond the arc to end the third quarter Thursday night against Phoenix, nor were they shocked when she chose to take another crazy three after almost simultaneously feeling a tug on her shorts from DeWanna Bonner with 4.5 seconds remaining in the fourth.
+Her teammates were probably not surprised when she made a crazy shot from beyond the arc to end the third quarter Thursday night against the Phoenix Mercury, nor were they shocked when she chose to take another crazy three after almost simultaneously feeling a tug on her shorts from DeWanna Bonner with 4.5 seconds remaining in the fourth.

 "One shot doesn't determine a game," Ajavon said.
 "Obviously if I made it, it probably would have," she added with a little tongue-in-cheek tone.
 "But we just gotta take away from the little things that we didn't do like missed block outs and stuff like that.
 We gotta be ready to play tomorrow."

 The Mercury won this game because the Mystics (4-5) were unable to force the ball into anybody other than Bonner's hands down the stretch.
-DeWanna scored 13 of her 22 points in the fourth and went 10-10 from the line in that quarter, including her eight makes in under 30 seconds to ice the game.
-Bonner, an 85.6 percent career free throw shooter, is shooting 53-57 (93.0 percent) from the line so far this year and has now made 21 consecutive free throws.
+The forward/guard scored 13 of her 22 points in the fourth and went 10-of-10 from the line in that quarter, including her eight makes in under 30 seconds to ice the game.
+Bonner, an 85.6 percent career free throw shooter, is shooting 53-of-57 (93.0 percent) from the line so far this year and has now made 21 consecutive free throws.

 To be fair, however, it's not like the Mystics had many other options to force the ball to, even if they could have forced it there.
 The Mercury are shooting 85.6 percent from the line this year as a team.
 That's higher than last year's WNBA leader in that category, the Connecticut Sun, who shot 82.7 percent.

 Phoenix also would not have won Thursday night without the heroics of Diana Taurasi.
-Taurasi led Phoenix with 26 points, one less than Washington's Crystal Langhorne who fell four points shy of her career-high with 27.
-Langhorne's 12-13 effort from the field was impressive, but Taurasi made a game-high four threes, which all seemed to come at inopportune times for the Mystics, who were trying unsuccessfully to pull away all game long.
+Taurasi led Phoenix with 26 points, one less than Washington's Crystal Langhorne who fell four points shy of her career-high.
+Langhorne's 12-of-13 effort from the field was impressive, but Taurasi made a game-high four threes, which all seemed to come at inopportune times for the Mystics, who were trying unsuccessfully to pull away all game long.